 Now it’s time to add the flour to *** undrained *** sausage.
 You need the fat in the sausage.

 I’m not sure if you can see in this picture or not, but I also like to add in a pinch of red pepper flakes.
 If you prefer your gravy less spicy you could skip adding the pepper flakes.
 The pepper flakes I added in are the same type that you would put on a slice of pizza.

-Cook the flour into the gravy a few minutes stirring constantly.
+Cook the flour into the gravy for a few minutes stirring constantly.
 Don’t skip this step, or your gravy will turn out pasty tasting, and you don’t want pasty gravy.
-This step makes all the difference between fantastic tasting sausage gravy and horrible pasty bad restaurant type gravy.
+This step makes all the difference between fantastic tasting sausage gravy and horrible pasty bad restaurant-type gravy.